The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Acknowledgments

+We thank two anonymous referees for their comments, which led to a significant improvement.
+In particular, Proposition 1.3 was added in response to their comments.
 Y.H.K.\ was supported by the NSF Graduate Research Fellowship 1839302.
 E.L.\ was supported by NSF grants DMS-1812095 and DMS-2054833 and by US-BSF grant 2018088.
 B.M. is partially supported by the ANR grant MALIN (ANR-16-CE93-0003).
 O.Z.\ was partially supported by US-BSF grant 2018088 and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~692452).
 This material is based upon work supported by the NSF under Grant No. DMS-1928930 while Y.H.K.\ and O.Z.\ participated in a program hosted by MSRI in Berkeley, California, during the Fall 2021 semester.